TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development: Evaluation

-\textbf{External Validity.} Four long-running projects may not represent the distribution of real-world software tasks.
-Our selection skews toward system projects (simulator, database engine, compiler, interpreter) with deterministic correctness oracles--a favorable setting for verification-driven development.
-Projects involving ambiguous requirements are not evaluated.
-The ProjDevBench comparison is externally scored by the benchmark authors' OJ system, which partially mitigates selection bias for the RQ2 results.
-Finally, all experiments use Claude-family models; it is unknown whether the multi-agent coordination benefit holds with other LLM backends.
+\textbf{External Validity.} Four long-running projects skewed toward system software (simulator, database engine, compiler, interpreter) with deterministic correctness oracles may not represent the broader distribution of real-world tasks; projects with ambiguous requirements are not evaluated.
+RQ2 results are partially insulated from selection bias by external OJ scoring comparison with ProjDevBench.
+All experiments use Claude-family models; whether multi-agent coordination benefits generalize to other LLM backends remains unknown.

-\textbf{Construct Validity.} Several proxies may not capture the intended constructs.
-LOC and test count are imperfect surrogates for software quality; a project can accumulate LOC while making no functional progress.
-We supplement LOC with domain-specific metrics (PolyBench accuracy, TPC-H query coverage, pixel similarity, OJ execution scores) to reduce dependence on any single proxy.
-The verification agent (\apollo) itself relies on LLM judgment for qualitative assessments, introducing the possibility that \apollo incorrectly passes or rejects a milestone; we partially address this by anchoring acceptance criteria to executable tests rather than \apollo's prose evaluation wherever possible.
-Finally, cost comparisons between \tbc and single-agent baselines in the long-running track are not available, as running multi-day sessions with Claude Code under identical conditions and budgets was not feasible.